Avril Angers: Career

+She joined dance troupes from the age of 14, before performing with ENSA and touring the Middle East and Africa during the Second World War.
+While performing in Cairo she was seen by BBC radio producer Douglas Moodie, who found her a place on radio broadcasts including Variety Bandbox and Carroll Levis' Discoveries.
 She made her West End theatre debut at the Palace Theatre in a 1944 revue titled Keep Going.
+Along with Terry-Thomas, she was one of the original cast of British television's first ever comedy series How Do You View? in 1949.

 One of the early stand-up comediennes, she was capable of playing a straight man role as a foil to established male comics such as Frankie Howerd and Arthur Askey.

-Along with Terry-Thomas, she was one of the original cast of British television's first ever comedy series How Do You View? in 1949.
+She took on many and various roles in television (including Dad's Army, All Creatures Great and Small, Are You Being Served? and Odd Man Out), as well as in film and theatre.
 In 1961, she played Norah Dawson in Coronation Street, who was Arnold Tanner's new fiancée ('Madame Toffee Shop' as Elsie Tanner called her).

-After five years' service with ENSA, she returned to civilian life and took on many and various roles in television (including Dad's Army, All Creatures Great and Small, Are You Being Served? and Odd Man Out), as well as in film and theatre.
-These included playing Miss Marple in Agatha Christie's Murder at the Vicarage at the Savoy Theatre in 1976 in the West End.
+She played Miss Marple in Agatha Christie's Murder at the Vicarage at the Savoy Theatre in 1976 in the West End.
 One of her best remembered roles was that of Hayley Mills's shrewish mother in the film version of Bill Naughton's play The Family Way (1966).
 A still from the film featuring Angers features as the cover of The Smiths' single "I Started Something I Couldn't Finish" (1987).
+She played a leading role in Robin Hawdon's comedy, The Mating Game, at the Appollo Theatre in 1975, with Terry Scott and Clive Francis.

+Biographer Robert Ross commented: "As ditzy, eccentric and beguiling as most of the characters she played, she seemed to breeze through life with an air or charming insanity...
+She was always ready with a steely gaze or a flirtatious smile..."